 Compensation Consultant.
-To help the Company achieve its compensation objectives, our Compensation Committee engaged Hay Group, Inc. as its independent compensation consultant for 2008.
+To help the Company achieve its compensation objectives, our Compensation Committee engaged Hay Group, Inc. as its independent compensation consultant for 2009.
+Hay Group has been the compensation consultant to the Compensation Committee since 2004.
 The consultant's role is to advise our Compensation Committee on all executive compensation matters.
-The consultant assists by providing relevant market data and evaluating the total compensation system relative to the compensation systems employed by comparable companies in the transportation industry and the overall U.S. industrial market.
-The consultant also provides an additional measure of assurance that the Company's executive compensation program is a reasonable and appropriate means to achieve our objectives.
-Our Compensation Committee reviews the performance and level of service provided by its independent compensation consultant on an annual basis.
+The Compensation Committee asked the consultant to provide relevant market data and evaluate the Company's total compensation system relative to the compensation systems employed by comparable companies in the transportation industry and the overall U.S. industrial market.
+The consultant also provides an additional measure of assurance that the Company's ex ecutive compensation program is a reasonable and appropriate means to achieve our objectives.
+Except for its work for the Compensation Committee, Hay Group does not provide any other compensation consulting services to the Company.

 Market Benchmarking.
 A benchmark group of publicly-traded companies in the transportation industry is used annually by our Compensation Committee to ensure that Hub Group's compensation programs offer competitive total compensation opportunities and reflect best practices in compensation plan design.
-In 2008, the companies comprising the "Compensation Peer Group" were:
+For 2009, the companies comprising the "Compensation Peer Group" were:

-CH Robinson Worldwide, Inc. Expeditors International of Washington, Inc. Forward Air Corp.
+CH Robinson Worldwide, Inc.

+Expeditors International of Washington, Inc.

+Forward Air Corp.

 J.B.
-Hunt Transport Services, Inc. Landstar System, Inc. Pacer International, Inc. UTI Worldwide, Inc. Werner Enterprises, Inc.
+Hunt Transport Services, Inc.

+Landstar System, Inc.

+Pacer International, Inc.

+Universal Truckload Services, Inc.

+UTI Worldwide, Inc.

+Werner Enterprises, Inc.